CDCgov/prime-reportstream/prime-router/docs/proposals/0013-batch-retry.md

 In the proposed changes the front desk person still gets the reports and puts them in a folder, but instead of calling the mail room each time they get a report there is a front desk assistant that keeps track of schedules and receivers.
-At noon, they call over to the mail room to say 'got some reports for <receiver>, please send someone over'.
+At noon, they call over to the mail room to say 'got some reports for Receiver X, please send someone over'.
 One person walks over, packages up the reports, and gets to them to appropriate outbox.
 If for some reason they are unable to do that (tripped on their shoelaces or something) the assistant can call back to the mail room to ask them to send someone else.